astronomer/docs/astro/airflow-email-notifications.md

 - Email notifications
 - Custom callbacks and notifiers

 Use this guide to integrate with an SMTP service to have Astro send email notifications whenever a task run fails.
 To configure DAG alerts for Slack and PagerDuty, see [Astro alerts](alerts.md).
-For best practices and instructions on configuring other notifications in Airflow, including notifiers and custom callbacks, see [Manage Airflow DAG notifications](https://www.astronomer.io/docs/learn/error-notifications-in-airflow).
+For best practices and instructions on configuring other notifications in Airflow, including notifiers and custom callbacks, see [Manage Apache Airflow® DAG notifications](https://www.astronomer.io/docs/learn/error-notifications-in-airflow).

 ## Configure Apache Airflow® email notifications